s3joholl/s3joholl.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Johannes, a Ph.D. candidate in Economics and research assistant at Paderborn University and RWI - Leibniz-Institute for Economic Research.
+In Fall 2024, I'll be visiting the La Follette School of Public Affairs at UW-Madison.

 My research areas include applied econometrics, health and education economics.
-I'm particularly interested in how policy interventions can reduce inequalities and support human capital development.
+I'm particularly interested in how policy interventions can shape individual decisions to reduce inequalities and support human capital development.

 As part of my work in policy consulting at RWI, I have also written about the digitalization and the economic situation of hospitals.